zuozhenggh/learning-library/sprints/oci/sprint-create-obj-table-qs/sprint-create-obj-table-qs.md

 # How do I create an Oracle Object Storage Table in Query Service?
 Duration: 5 minutes

 In this workshop sprint, you will create a table in Query Service using a Parquet file stored in a public Object Storage bucket.
-You will also download the Parquet file to your local computer, create an Oracle Object Storage bucket, change its visibility from Private to Public, and upload the Parquet file to this bucket.
+You will also download the Parquet file to your local computer, create an Oracle Object Storage bucket, change its visibility from Private to Public, and then upload the Parquet file to this bucket.
 Finally, you will create a table in Query Service using the Parquet file in your bucket.

 ### Prerequisites
 * An Oracle Cloud Account.